SuperInfinity/Python/README.md

-Some Projexts made from Python done mostly in Pycharm..!
+Some Projects made in Python 3.10.12.., done mostly in Pycharm..!